DikeH-Ai/Random-Scripts/README.md

 # Task Tracker:
 https://roadmap.sh/projects/task-tracker

 Task Tracker is a simple command-line interface (CLI) application that helps you track and manage tasks.
-You'll practice working with the filesystem, handling user inputs, and building a basic CLI application.

 ## Features
 - Add, update, and delete tasks
 - Mark tasks as "In Progress" or "Done"